RudyMartin/compliance-qa/docs/DEPENDENCY_ISSUES.md

 - Estimated effort: 4-6 hours

 ### Option C: Current State (Development Only)
-- Keep in qa-shipping parent structure
+- Keep in compliance-qa parent structure
 - Use for development and testing
 - Not suitable for independent deployment